Setter: Function

-The scent of game birds is airborne, so to sense it, the setter carries its head high and should never follow foot scent.
+A setter does not follow the scent trail of a game bird the way a tracking scenthound hunts, but carries its head high sensing for air scent wafting directly from the bird.
+The hunter, therefore will take the setter to the lee side of the search area to begin, rather than to a trail the bird is likely to have passed through.
 Most setters are born with a natural proclivity to hunting.
 Dogs which show excitement and interest in birds are described as being "birdy", and trainers look for puppies that show this particular trait.
 Training is usually done with quail as a first choice or domesticated pigeons.